Bisonai/vrf-consumer/README.md

 If you do not do it, the request for VRF using Prepayment won't be working properly.
 After setting the `ACC_ID` in `.env` file, you can move to the next step **Request VRF with Prepayment**.

-If you'd like to use your existing prepayment account, set your account id in the `.env` file and add your deployed consumer to your account by executing the hardhat `removeConsumer` task (described in more detail below).
-Note that providing `accountId` parameter is optional if your account id is already in the `.env` file and `consumer` parameter is also optional if you've deployed your consumer using hardhat under this repository.
+If you'd like to use your existing prepayment account, set your account id in the `.env` file and add your deployed consumer to your account by executing the hardhat `addConsumer` task (described in more detail below).
+Note that providing `account-id` parameter is optional if your account id is already in the `.env` file and `consumer` parameter is also optional if you've deployed your consumer using hardhat under this repository.

 ## Request & Read VRF